What is Proxmox: A Complete Guide to Proxmox VE and Benefits

 What is proxmox

-In today’s IT landscape, virtualisation is a cornerstone of modern infrastructure.
-Businesses seek solutions that are cost-effective, scalable, and easy to manage.
-Proxmox Virtual Environment (Proxmox VE) is one such platform, offering a powerful open-source solution for managing virtual machines (VMs) and containers in a unified interface.
+In today’s IT infrastructure, virtualisation is the cornerstone of all modern infrastructure.
+Australian businesses seek solutions that are not only cost-effective and scalable, but that are easy to manage and have great support.
+Proxmox Virtual Environment (Proxmox VE) is that platform.
+Combining a powerful open-source solution for managing virtual machines (VMs) and containers in a unified interface with comprehensive support agreements all for a business friendly rate.

-• Proxmox VE is a complete open-source platform for enterprise virtualization, allowing users to manage virtual machines, Linux containers, and software-defined storage in a unified interface.
+• Proxmox VE is a complete open-source platform for enterprise virtualization.
+Proxmox allows users to manage virtual machines, Linux containers and software-defined storage in a single unified interface.

-• It offers a cost-effective alternative to proprietary solutions, providing key benefits such as flexibility, scalability, and high availability.
+• Proxmox offers a cost effective platform to proprietary solutions, whilst providing advanced benefits such as flexibility, scalability and high availability (HA).

 • Proxmox VE supports two virtualization technologies: Kernel-Based Virtual Machine (KVM hypervisor) for full virtualization and Linux Containers (LXC) for lightweight container virtualization.

-• The platform is built on Debian Linux, providing a stable foundation for hosting virtual machines and containers.
+• The platform is built on Debian Linux, providing a robust and stable foundation for hosting virtual machines and containers.

 The Proxmox Virtual Environment Core Features